kefeimo/volttron-boptest/volttron-boptest-agent/README.md

     volttron -vv -l volttron.log &
     ```

-1. Install the "volttron-dnp3-outstation" dependency.
+1. Install the "volttron-boptest" dependency.

-   There are two options to install the DNP3 Driver.
+   There are two options to install volttron-boptest.
 You can install this library using the version on PyPi or install
    it from the source code (`git clone` might be required.)
    Note: the `vctl install` command in the following step can handle dependency installation using pypi.
 However, in
-   this demo we demonstrate what is happening under the neath the hood by separating the dependency installation and agent registry
+   this demo we demonstrate what is happening under the neath the hood by separating the dependency installation and
+   agent registry
    steps.

     ```shell
     # option 1: install from pypi
-    pip install volttron-dnp3-outstation
+    pip install volttron-boptest

     # option 2: install from the source code (Note: `-e` option to use editable mode, useful for development.)
-    pip install [-e] <path-to-the-source-code-root>/volttron-dnp3-outstation/
+    pip install [-e] <path-to-the-source-code-root>/volttron-boptest/
     ```

-1. Install and start the "volttron-dnp3-outstation" agent.
+1. Install and start the "volttron-boptest" agent.

    Prepare the default config files: